Japanese

 (2) Other Japanese-Language Courses

 If you are hoping to take a course higher than JPNS 101, you need to take the online placement test through Blackboard.
-In order to take the test, do the following:
+For information on how to take the test, please read the Japanese Placement Test Information PDF.

-NOTE: The Japanese major for students up to and including the Class of 2024 requires a total of 12 courses.
-The Japanese major for students in the Class of 2025 and later requires a total of 10 courses beyond JPNS 101-102.
-A total of 5 courses in Japanese language and culture—to be selected in consultation with the Japanese advisor—are required to complete a Japanese minor.
-Transfer students can apply up to 2 courses from their previous institutions towards the MLC Japanese major or 1 course towards the MLC Japanese minor, provided they pass the MLC Japanese Program placement test.
-Transfer students should check with the College Center for Advising Services (CCAS) to inquire whether other courses completed at previous institutions that cannot be counted toward the Japanese major or minor can be transferred for general degree credit instead.
+NOTE: Transfer students can apply up to two courses from their previous institutions towards the MLC Japanese major or one course towards the MLC Japanese minor, provided they pass the MLC Japanese program placement test.
+Transfer students should check with the College Center for Advising Services (CCAS) to inquire whether other courses completed at previous institutions that cannot be counted toward Japanese major or minor can be transferred for general degree credit instead.

 Top ↑